rcali21/Vituity_project/README.md

 python3 make_sqllitedb.py
 ````

-After the script has finished running you will now see the following subfolder and file within the Archive folder that we previously created.
+After the script has finished running you will now see the following 'Bonus' subfolder and SQL database file within the 'Archive' folder that we previously created.

   - 📂 **Archive**
     - 📂 **Original**